freddyouellette/freddyouellette.com/README.md

 * It works in French as well as English

 ## Contributing
 I encourage all issues to be submitted through the [**Issues** tab on GitHub](https://github.com/freddyouellette/freddyouellette.com/issues).
-You can see my goals and future feature implemenatations on the same page.
+You can see my goals and future feature implementations on the same page.